CommWebTeam/gen_dw_format/table_formatter/README.md

 ## Implementation details

 The tables in the HTML document are stored in an array.
-Each table in this array of tables contains an array of its rows; and each row in this array of rows contains an array of its cells, making the overall array a triple nested array:
+Each table in this array of tables contains an array of its rows.
+Each row in this array of rows contains an array of its cells, making the overall array a triple nested array:
 - [Table One: [Row 1: [Cell 1a, Cell 2a], Row 2: [Cell 2a, Cell 2b]], Table Two: ...]

 This array accounts for rowspan and colspan.
 For example, suppose that in the 2nd row, the 1st cell spans three columns, so [2, 1] contains a value, but [2, 2] and [2, 3] are just spans of [2, 1].
 Then, if you apply a function on the 3rd column, [x, 3], the function will see that the 3rd column in the 2nd row [2, 3] is just a placeholder, so it will NOT edit any cells in the 2nd row.